MLB Rumors: Bryce Harper Giving Padres A Chance To Match Phillies Offer Before Making Decision

 The latest MLB rumors have Bryce Harper still in the running with both the San Diego Padres and the Philadelphia Phillies.

-According to 12up, the MLB could be find itself with a brand new super team after rumors that Bryce Harper is giving the Padres an opportunity to match the deal that the Phillies have offered him.
-If the Padres can match the huge 10-year, $330 million deal that Philadelphia has laid out on the table then the slugger could possibly join Manny Machado in San Diego.
+According to 12up, the MLB could find itself with a brand new super-team after rumors that Bryce Harper is giving the Padres an opportunity to match the deal that the Phillies have offered him.
+If the Padres can match the huge 10-year, $330 million deal that Philadelphia has laid out on the table, then the slugger could possibly join Manny Machado in San Diego.

 The rumors about Harper’s waiting game were first seen on Twitter when the Prime Time Sports account tweeted about Bryce’s decision to see if the Padres could offer him the same money as the Phillies.